syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Filtering.md

 {% highlight c# %}
 // Code-Behind

-viewModel.filterTextChanged = OnFilterChanged; //where ‘filtertextchanged’ is a delegate declared in ViewModel class.
+viewModel.filterTextChanged = OnFilterChanged; //where ‘filterTextChanged’ is a delegate declared in ViewModel class.

 private void OnFilterChanged()
 {